What to Know About Getting a BSN Degree: Common Courses and Requirements

 The BSN Degree Curriculum

-Nursing school curriculum includes a variety of course work that extends from the humanities to the sciences.
-While students are required to complete a series of general education courses, their main focus revolves around science-related class work.
+The nursing school curriculum includes a variety of courses, ranging from the humanities to the sciences.
+While students must complete general education courses, their main focus is health science.

 The specific courses students are required to take to earn a BSN will vary depending upon the academic institution, yet most programs cover the following classes: